dnelson86/arepo/documentation/source/simtypes.md

 in which the Lagrangian region belonging to a single final object is sampled with significantly higher resolution than the rest of the cosmological volume.
-This way, it is possible to accurately resolve the formation of an individual object, while still modelling the large-scale environmental effects.
+This way, it is possible to accurately resolve the formation of an individual object, while still modeling the large-scale environmental effects.
 These simulations are, as the above ones, possible to run in gravity only mode or including gas physics.
-A gravity only example is given as ``cosmo_zoom_gravity_only_3d`` in the examples (note however that the ICs need to be created separately in this example, as they are slightly too large to inclue them into the main code repository).
+A gravity only example is given as ``cosmo_zoom_gravity_only_3d`` in the examples (note however that the ICs need to be created separately in this example, as they are slightly too large to include them into the main code repository).
 Technically, such a zoom simulation needs slightly different configuration in the particle-mesh algorithm.
 In particular, it is useful to place a second